Marcelo Mendes Disconzi

 I am happy to be a member of the Vanderbilt Initiative for Gravity, Waves, and Fluids (VandyGRAF), which is an interdisciplinary research venture providing mathematicians, physicists, and astrophysicists with the resources and space to connect and collaboratively work on problems of outstanding scientific merit.

-I gratefully acknowledge support from NSF grant DMS-2107701, from DOE grant DE-SC0024711, from a Chancellor's Faculty Fellowship, and from a Vanderbilt's Seeding Success Grant.
+I gratefully acknowledge support from NSF grants DMS-2406870, DMS-2107701, and NRT-2125764, from DOE grant DE-SC0024711, and from a Chancellor's Faculty Fellowship.
 I also acknowledge past support from a Sloan Research Fellowship, the NSF, and Vanderbilt's internal grants and fellowship programs.

 Click here for my CV.